nichtsam/remix-auth-email-link/README.md

 Now you can proceed to create your routes and do the setup.

+> [!CAUTION] > `EmailLinkStrategy` throws a `Headers` object after the authentication process is initiated.
+This object contains a `"Set-Cookie header"` with the token.
+You should catch it, regardless of whether you use it or not.
+If `shouldValidateSessionMagicLink` is enabled, the token cookie must be set.
+>
+> While this design might initially appear suboptimal, it offers the flexibility to tailor your response logic to fit your specific needs.

 ```tsx
 // app/routes/login.tsx
 import { ActionArgs, LoaderArgs } from "@remix-run/node";